Interpretable Role-Based Clustering in Multi-Layer Financial Networks: Introduction

 Understanding the roles that financial institutions occupy within such networks is crucial for assessing market functioning and regulatory oversight.
 For example, \citet{Kojaku_2018} find that the e-MID overnight market switched from multiple core–periphery pairs to a bipartite, broker-driven structure during the 2007-2009 financial crisis, re-assigning formerly peripheral banks into bridging positions.
 Such functional transitions can serve as indicators of market stress.
 Moreover, role identification also shapes resolution policy: \citet{jackson2024credit} find that, counter-intuitively, rescuing peripheral banks can be significantly more cost-effective than bailing out core institutions.
 Relatedly, connectivity and substitutability are important considerations in determining whether a bank is classified as a globally systemic bank (G-SIB).
 Notably, G-SIB status comes with significantly higher compliance costs, thus stressing the importance of accurately identifying systemic roles within financial networks.

 This research is motivated by the fact that over the past years, the structure of funding markets has become increasingly fragmented across instruments and segments \citep{ecb2010, ecb2014, ecb2018, ecb2022}, most notably the unsecured and secured (repo) markets.
 Institutions may engage in different capacities across these segments, acting as liquidity providers in one while borrowing in another, creating complex cross-market intermediation patterns that cannot be fully captured by single-layer analysis.
+While a single-layer analysis that merges both segments into one network can still identify highly connected intermediaries, it loses segment-level information by construction, so it is no longer possible to distinguish a bank's activity within each segment.
 This underscores the importance of classifying institutional roles based on a joint analysis of multiple market segments, rather than assigning roles separately within each market.
 The traditional approach, categorizing institutions as either core or peripheral in isolation, overlooks the interconnected nature of their activities across markets.

 In this paper, we contribute to the broader objective of identifying functional roles for financial institutions through an analysis of their positions across money market segments, allowing us to uncover cross-market intermediation structures that emerge only when the markets are studied together.
 The approach used in this paper is best understood as \textit{model-free} in the sense that it does not require a prespecified structure (core-periphery or otherwise).
 Instead, we use explainable node embeddings based on egonet features, i.e., localized substructures around each institution, allowing for the clustering of financial institutions by their functional position in the network.
 The result is that natural roles emerge via an interpretation of the embedding of clustered nodes.